jan-grund/oTree-Survey-with-AI-Chatbot/README.md

 changes to the questionnaires before you launch.

 ## Known limitations

-**Too many participants at once.** The app handles one request at a time while waiting several seconds for each chatbot reply.
-When many people used it simultaneously, a large share of replies never arrived: of 590 participants who wrote at least one message, 227 got an answer.
-The failure rate followed how busy the study was — almost none when people arrived one at a time, 60 to 71 percent during the busiest hours.
-This was not caused by OpenAI limits or by running out of credit.
-Anyone reusing this for a live study should fix this first, by running several workers, by not making the app wait for the reply, or by switching to PostgreSQL, which is already prepared in `requirements.txt`.
+**Code Quality.** This fork was created with Claude Code.
+As a psychology and computer science student I reviewed the functionality but not every line of code.

+**Many participants at once.** The app handles one request at a time while waiting several seconds for each chatbot reply.
+I recommend not exceeding 10 simultaneous active chatbot interactions.

 **Name of the API key setting.** The code looks for `OPENAI_KEY`.
 Set that one, as shown in `.env.example`.